ahmadabugosh/i7san/README.md

 This is my dream app, Charity Sync!

-To get involved contact me on: ahmadabugosh@com
+To get involved contact me on: ahmadabugosh@gmail.com